tensorflow/tensorflow/g3doc/LangRef.md

                   | function-id `:` function-type
 ```

-It is possible to attach attributes to operations, and the set of expected
+It is possible to attach attributes to instructions and functions, and the set
-attributes, their structure, and the definition of that meaning is contextually
+of expected attributes, their structure, and the definition of that meaning is
-dependent on the operation they are attached to.
+contextually dependent on the operation they are attached to.

-TODO: we should allow attaching attributes to functions.

 ## Module {#module}